The standard student budget for M.P.H. students for the nine-month academic year 2017–2018 is as follows:

 Federal Veterans Education Benefits

 The M.P.H. program is approved for Federal Veterans Education benefits under the GI Bill.
-To check your eligibility for benefits, visit the Web site www.benefits/va.gov/gibill.
-Additional information about military benefits is available on the YSPH Web site at http://publichealth.yale.edu/admissions/finaid/mph/military_benefits.aspx.
-To be enrolled, see the registrar.
+To check your eligibility for benefits, visit the website www.benefits/va.gov/gibill.
+Additional information about military benefits is available on the Yale website at http://finaid.yale.edu/costs-affordability/types-aid/military-benefits-and-financial-aid.
+To be enrolled, see the YSPH registrar.

-For 2016–2017, all U.S. citizens or permanent residents of the United States are eligible to borrow up to $33,000 from the Federal Direct Unsubsidized loan program.
+For 2017–2018, all U.S. citizens or permanent residents of the United States may be eligible to borrow up to $33,000 from the Federal Direct Unsubsidized loan program and for additional funds through the Federal Direct Graduate Plus loan (with credit approval).
 This amount may vary depending on what other financial aid a student may be receiving.
 Federal Direct loans generally have a ten-year repayment period beginning six months after a student graduates or drops below half-time enrollment.

 Students who are matriculated in the M.P.H. program and are registered for 3 or more course units per term are eligible to apply for federal financial aid.
 Please note that course registration changes may impact financial aid eligibility as well.